Analyzing Code Chain New Continent (NASDAQ:CCNC) and BAIYU (NASDAQ:BYU)

 Code Chain New Continent (NASDAQ:CCNC – Get Free Report) and BAIYU (NASDAQ:BYU – Get Free Report) are both small-cap business services companies, but which is the better stock?
-We will contrast the two companies based on the strength of their institutional ownership, risk, valuation, profitability, analyst recommendations, earnings and dividends.
+We will compare the two companies based on the strength of their earnings, risk, valuation, profitability, institutional ownership, dividends and analyst recommendations.

 Analyst Ratings

-This is a breakdown of current ratings and recommmendations for Code Chain New Continent and BAIYU, as reported by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Code Chain New Continent and BAIYU, as reported by MarketBeat.

 |Sell Ratings